kudajadridrizzle/kudajadri.website/src/components/Wayanad/README.md

 - Verify `/images/wayanad/placeholder.svg` exists
 - Check if the fallback path is correctly set in `attractionImages.ts`

+#### Hero Image Issues
+- Verify `/wayanadImg.jpg` exists in the public directory
+- Check browser console for image loading errors
+- The EnhancedHero component will automatically use fallback images if the main hero image fails to load

 ## Technical Details

 ### Components